Long Island City station: Service

-The station is served only during weekday rush hours in the peak direction by diesel trains on the Oyster Bay, Montauk, or Port Jefferson Branches via the Main Line.
+The Long Island City station is served only during weekday rush hours in the peak direction by select diesel trains on the Oyster Bay, Montauk, or Port Jefferson Branches via the Main Line.
+Due to this limited service, it gets only 101 riders per weekday, making it the second least used LIRR station in New York City (after Mets–Willets Point).

+All trains serving the station reach the station via the Main Line.
 Until November 2012, some LIRR trains also ran via the Lower Montauk Branch to and from this station, despite all Lower Montauk Branch stations being shuttered and losing service in March 1998.
-Due to this limited service, it gets only 101 riders per weekday, making it the second least used LIRR station in New York City (after Mets–Willets Point).

 History

-This station was built on June 26, 1854, and rebuilt seven times during the 19th century.
+The Long Island City station was first built on June 26, 1854, and rebuilt seven times during the 19th century.
 On December 18, 1902, both the two-story station building and office building owned by the LIRR burned down.
 The rebuilt, and fire-proof, station opened on April 26, 1903.
 Electric service to the station began on June 16, 1910.

-Before the East River Tunnels were built, this station served as the terminus for Manhattan-bound passengers from Long Island, who took ferries to the East Side of Manhattan, specifically to the East 34th Street Ferry Landing in Murray Hill, and the James Slip Ferry Port in what is today part of the Two Bridges section of Lower Manhattan.
+Before the East River Tunnels were built, the Long Island City station served as the terminus for Manhattan-bound passengers from points east on Long Island, who took ferries to the East Side of Manhattan – specifically to the East 34th Street Ferry Landing in Murray Hill, and the James Slip Ferry Port in what is today part of the Two Bridges section of Lower Manhattan.
 The passenger ferry service was abandoned on March 3, 1925.
-A track spur split from the Montauk Branch east of the Long Island City station, running along the south border of the station before curving north to the North Shore Freight Branch running between 48th and 49th Avenues, where there were connections to car floats at what is today the Gantry Plaza State Park.
+A track spur split from the Montauk Branch east – and running along the southern border – of the Long Island City station, before curving north to the North Shore Freight Branch running between 48th and 49th Avenues, where there were connections to car floats at what is today the Gantry Plaza State Park.
 These car floats carried freight trains to and from Manhattan and New Jersey until the mid-20th century.
-Today, ferry service is operated by NYC Ferry.
+As of 2026, passenger ferry service is operated by NYC Ferry.

 The station house was torn down again in 1939 for construction of the Queens–Midtown Tunnel, but continued to operate as an active station throughout the tunnel's construction and opening.